rubiojr/ergs/docs/reload.md

 ### 6. Editor Considerations

-Some editors create temporary files or use atomic writes.
-Ergs handles these gracefully, but you might see multiple reload events.
+Some editors create temporary files or use atomic writes (rename operations).
+Ergs handles these gracefully:
+- **Atomic writes**: Editors like vim, VS Code, and nano that rename temp files over the original are fully supported
+- **File removal**: If the config file is deleted without replacement, reload is skipped to prevent errors
+- **Multiple events**: Some editors may trigger multiple file system events; each is handled safely

 ## Integration with Process Managers